esp233/esp233.github.io/_pages/about.md

 Beyond academia
 ------
-I once worked as a news editor at [SOHU.com] (https://www.sohu.com), a Chinese news portal, and an independent documentary producer.
+I once worked as a news editor at [SOHU.com](https://www.sohu.com), a Chinese news portal, and an independent documentary producer.
 My co-produced documentary project *2306* tells the stories of precarious migrant workers in Beijing.
 It has been screened in a dozens cities in China, Japan, and Italy.
-Click [here] (https://www.youtube.com/watch?v=qWsc6KKmsks) for a trailer of the work.
+Click [here](https://www.youtube.com/watch?v=qWsc6KKmsks) for a trailer of the work.

 In my everyday life, I enjoy Chinese rock music and Hong Kong ganster films.
 Playing *Stardew Valley*, the farming simulation game, and navigating *The Legend of Zelda: Breath of the Wild* always bring me peace.